chen-qingyu/pyincpp/readme.md

 A word about inline: for the sake of source brevity, I finally decided to adopt the inline style.
 There is usually no problem unless there is a high requirement for program size.
 At first I wrote the declaration and the definition separately, but this is a template, so I can't split it into two files, so I'm going to write it in one file, and I'm going to put inline in front of some of the function definitions, but it ended up being a verbose bunch of "template typename inline".
 After reading the Java source code, I decided to write it all in the class, as the default inline.
 Inline is just a request to the compiler, not a requirement, and functions that can not be inline (such as recursive functions) are not executed by the compiler.

-After developing the Integer class, I compared it to [BigInt](https://github.com/faheel/BigInt), a big integer class on GitHub with more than 300 stars, and the conclusion is that pyincpp::Integer has a faster overall performance, while its ease of use is similar to BigInt, and the number of source code lines is almost half of BigInt, and the code is also cleaner.
+After developing the Int class, I compared it to [BigInt](https://github.com/faheel/BigInt), a big integer class on GitHub with more than 300 stars, and the conclusion is that pyincpp::Int has a faster overall performance, while its ease of use is similar to BigInt, and the number of source code lines is almost half of BigInt, and the code is also cleaner.

 In this project, I used the One-hot code idea in FPGA combined with the finite state machine.
 I also used template meta-programming to recursively implement any variable template parameters at compile time.
 It sounds great, but it doesn't make money, not many people really use, just belong to self-entertainment now, but creation is happiness, creation is meaning.